 It’s traditionally served with grilled steak, but it can also be used as a dip for bread, a marinade or topping for grilled vegetables, seafood, and chicken like in this recipe.

+Our recipe has a few of the extra ingredients in it making it incredibly herby, tangy, garlicky, and just a little spicy.
+Of course, I encourage you to taste and tweak the recipe to your personal liking!
 The sauce serves as both a marinade and condiment for the chicken, resulting in an extremely flavourful, juicy chicken that cooks up fast!
 The charred bits that form on the edges of the chicken are my favourite part.

 This dish is also gluten-free, low-carb, and paleo too!